Marthenn/prefetcher_transformer/README.md

 3. In this task, we only use `timestamp` and `obj_id` since we are ignoring size for the transformer prefetching (it is deemed as unimportant for the task)

 ## Dataset Example
-> This is taken using the head function from pandas
+> Sample was taken using the head function from pandas

 | timestamp | obj_id |
 |-----------|------------------|
 | 0         | 9923303287488963378 |